Gozala/workspace/pages/did%3Amailto.md

 - ## Operations

   The following section outlines the DID operations for the `did:mailto` method.
-Implementers might note that this DID Method is derives document from the email message send from the given email address with DKIM-Signature.
+Implementers might note that this DID Method derives document from the email message send from the given email address with DKIM-Signature.
 -
 - #### Create